relationship between descriptive and predictive analytics

 Descriptive Analytics Example

-Say a company runs three types of marketing campaigns — TV advertising, social campaigns, and email marketing.
+Let’s assume Company A runs three marketing campaigns — TV advertising, social campaigns, and email marketing.

-Stakeholders can then understand which types of campaigns boost profits the most (TV followed by email), but also which campaigns they can afford to run and still generate a profit if the marketing budget is tight (social and email).
+Stakeholders can then understand which types of campaigns boost profits the most (in this case: TV followed by email) and which campaigns they can afford to run and still generate a profit if the marketing budget is tight (in this case: social and email).
+This helps make strategic business decisions that provide clear returns on investment.

 Prescriptive Analytics Example